 But what about mounting the panels to the ceiling itself?
 You’re right if your first instinct is that that may not work.
 What you want to do is drill into the joists on the other side of your ceiling with screw eyelets, and then do the same on the back of the panel.

 Then, you can attach the eyelets with zip-ties.
 This will allow you to leave a one-inch gap between the panel and the ceiling, which will increase their performance.
+We have a separate post on this method of securing acoustic panels to your ceiling, so be sure to check it out if you’re interested.

 Should You Buy Acoustic Panels or Build Your Own?